-- If the shelter resident needs assistance cleaning him or herself after toileting, remember to clean from front to - Provide privacy, but let your shelter resident know you are available.
-Stay close-by, so you can hear if help is
+- In some cases, a modified toilet may be necessary.
+These range from raised plastic toilet seats that attach to existing porcelain toilets to raised seats with arms, used to lower and lift the body, and all-in-one adjustable, portable toilets that can used almost anywhere. - If the shelter resident needs assistance cleaning him or herself after toileting, remember to clean from front to back. - Provide privacy, but let your shelter resident know you are available.
+Stay close-by, so you can hear if help is needed.